Encryption and Security

 • System securely saves archives for the life of your subscription without requiring backup to other storage media.

-• User authentication on Verkada Command.
+• User authentication on Verkada Command, including single sign on and multi-factor authentication.

-• Role-based access controls give your administrators the ability to ensure only authorized personnel have viewing and management rights.
+• Role-based access controls give administrators the ability to ensure only authorized personnel have viewing and management rights.

 Security and authenticity by design